qtuan1401/Sway/README.md

 # Sway Bias Detection

-This is the public repository of the Sway Bias Dectection Project undertaken at the University of Wollongong
+This is the public repository of the Sway Bias Detection Project undertaken at the University of Wollongong

 ## Front-End